dayoesq/asp-net-market-api/README.md

 2. Open the solution in Visual Studio.

+3. Replace the values in the `appsettings.Example.json` with your values and rename it as your default configuration file.

-3. Configure the connection string in the `appsettings.json` file to point to your SQL Server database.
+4. Configure the connection string in the `appsettings.json` file to point to your SQL Server database.

-4. Run the following commands in the Package Manager Console to create the database schema and seed initial data:
+5. Run the following commands in the Package Manager Console to create the database schema and seed initial data:

     ```shell
     Update-Database
     ```

-5. Build and run the application.
+6. Build and run the application.

 ## 3. Configuration